 An accessible weekend’s online Introduction to Sandplay Therapy with children, adolescents and adults.
 Sandplay is a widely used and proven form of counselling, in which the healing process happens in a gentle, non-verbal way.
-It is therefore an effective way of helping children express feelings, process traumatic memories and therefore improve their behaviour.
-Sandplay is also very effective with teenagers and adults who may prefer play therapy to talking, e.g. people with autism.
+Sand play and trauma therapy are therefore effective helping children express feelings, process traumatic memories and therefore improve their behaviour.
+Sandplay is also very useful with teenagers and adults who may prefer play therapy to talking, e.g. people with autism.

 This course is suitable for anyone interested in the sandplay process, especially psychotherapists, play therapists and counsellors in schools, other counselling environments and in private practice.
 Other mental health, NHS and education professionals/volunteers and students are also welcome.
 Sand tray therapy and trauma counselling work well together.

 Learn key Sandplay Therapy skills in a small group

 As it is a small supportive group (no more than 10 people), you will learn the key Jungian sandplay theories of Dora Kalff in a free and protected space.
 Kalff developed sandplay therapy after a request from her teacher Carl Jung to find a way to do Jungian analysis with children.
 We will also give you advice on what equipment you need for sandplay therapy or Gestalt sand tray.
 In addition, you will get lots of practical help and one-to-one support from one of the UK’s top sandplay therapists.